Avoid carbon monoxide poisoning

 Confined and poorly ventilated rooms can become a death trap

-Many people are aware that carbon monoxide (CO) is produced by fire.
-CO can also form and cause poisonings in other situations and under other conditions.
+Many people are aware that carbon monoxide (CO) is produced when carbon-based fuels such as oil, wood and coal do not burn fully.
+However, carbon monoxide can also form and cause poisoning in other situations and under other conditions.

 Use of petrol/diesel engines, charcoal barbecues, etc.